mulcmu/esphome-levoit-core300s/README.md

 #### TODO:

-- Decode serial protocol / payload struture
+- Figure out filter percentage and PM2.5 value
+- See if `01 E4 A5` can b be used to turn filter light on/off by ESP
 - PM2.5 sensor is reading super low.
 Other 3 units consistent 0 to 3 ug/m3.
 Burning plastic / vacuum filter triggered spike.
 - Code custom UART esphome interface.
 - Investigate OTA of stock hardware without disassembly.

 #### Notes:

 Vesync app has original FW version for ESP and MCU from the PCB sticker.
 OTA firmware updated ESP and MCU firmware.
+Is MCU firmware binary stored in the ESP firmware?

+The external ESP32 data logger can be used as test ESPhome device if internal ESP32 is put into bootloader mode at powerup.

+The FTDI cable LEDs are flashing periodically, the internal ESP32 might be sending out some interesting data on the serial port.